MicrosoftDocs/mesh-docs/mesh/develop/script-your-scene-logic/cloud-scripting/cloud-scripting-basic-concepts.md

 ## Authoring Mesh Cloud Scripting

-Detailed instructions on Mesh Cloud Scripting can be found in the [Getting Started](cloud-scripting-getting-started.md) and [Programmer's Guide](cloud-scripting-programmers-guide.md) articles.
+Detailed instructions on Mesh Cloud Scripting can be found in the [Create a simple Cloud Scripting project](./cloud-scripting-create-a-simple-project.md) and [Programmer's Guide](cloud-scripting-programmers-guide.md) articles.
 Here, we give a brief overview.

 A typical Unity project containing a scene with Mesh Cloud Scripting would look as follows on the disk (the folders are shown as bold):